zesterer/openmw-volumetric-clouds/README.md

 ## Known issues

 - Rain is applied before post-processing shaders and don't write to the depth buffer, so clouds appear over rain drops

+## Inclusion in mod packs / mod lists

+I'm happy to have this mod included in mod packs and mod lists!
+However, open-source is a two-way street and there are a few things I'd request you do if you decide to redistribute this mod:

+### Let me know about it

+It's nice to know when my mod is included as part of other mods and it's often a useful way to discover possible improvements, incompatibilities, or bug reports from other users.
+I'd appreciate you opening an issue/discussion thread here, or dropping me an email.
+I'm regularly active (even if the mod hasn't been updated in a while) and usually respond to most things within a few hours.
+I'm also active on Mastodon and Discord.

+### Keep the mod up to date

+Nobody likes dealing with bug reports, especially when those bug reports turn out to be for problems that have been fixed already.
+I'd appreciate it if you make sure that you do your best to regularly update this mod for the duration of the mod pack's life, ideally so that the version users end up installing is no more than a few months old.

+### Encourage users to report bugs here

+Bug fixes are good!
+It's even better if everybody that uses the mod can benefit from those bug fixes.
+If you or your users find a problem, I'd appreciate it if you could try to report it here so that I can fix it.
+It's no good a bug report appearing on a mod page somewhere I'm not aware of, leading to it never being fixed.

+### Upstream patches and improvements

+Have you found a fix for a bug, or a nice improvement you think might be worth adding to the mod?
+Open a pull request or let me know about it!
+Even if you don't know how to use git/GitHub, you can still describe the fix in text and/or send me an email about it.
+When patches make their way upstream, everybody benefits: not just the select group of users using your specific mod pack.